Metadiff/SymbolicIntegers/README.md

 ## Example usage

-Below is the code for a simple example which can also be found in the `examples` directory for the Static Registry Templated branch.
+Below is the code for a simple example which can also be found in the `examples` directory.

 ```c++
 #include "symbolic_integers.h"